wp-plugins/menubar/readme.txt

 == Changelog ==

+= 4.6 =
+* Added the Tag and TagList types (only with new template versions)
-= 4.5 =
+* Added the Depth field for the PageTree and CategoryTree types = 4.5 =
 * Added support for icons in menu items (only with new templates)
 * Fixed a bug affecting single and double quote characters that were incorrectly escaped